scodrington726/PUBH_4201/README.md

-# PUBH 4201 Reproducible Environment Project
+# PUBH 4201 Reproducible Environment Lab 1

 This project demonstrates how to create and reproduce a Python analysis environment using Conda/Mamba.
 The project includes a Python analysis script, example patient data, and an `environment.yml` file that allows another user to recreate the computational environment.